davewalk/microscope/README.md

 * You can also pass an object with attributes `to` and `and` in a route.
 The `and` passes parameters into the routed template

 ### Sessions
-* Sessions are Meteor's global store of state in the browser, living only on the client.
+* Sessions are Meteor's global store of state in the browser (as a singleton object), living only on the client.
+* Pass key/value pairs to `Session.set` and naturally there's a `Session.get` too
+* Always store user state in the `Session` object to the URL so that users are minimally disrupted on hot code pushes
+* Store any state that you want shareable between users in the URL

 ### Meteorite Commands
 `mrt mongo`: Mongo database shell